But starting sentences with conjunctions has a few grammatical rules

 In 1960, an em dash was a rarity.
 Nowadays, it is a very common tool used in all forms of modern writing.

-For clarity and understanding, starting a sentence with but or any one of the other seven conjunctions is perfectly acceptable today.
+For clarity and understanding, starting a sentence with and, but or any one of the other seven conjunctions is perfectly acceptable today.

 But be sure that you understand the difference between subordinating and coordinating conjunctions and how to use them correctly.
 Or consult a grammar guide if you need help.